WMT-Chat-task/WMT-Chat-task.github.io/index.md

 Scripts to reproduce scores are available [here](https://github.com/WMT-Chat-task/data-and-baselines).

 <br />

 ## Test Sets (Evaluation Data)

-Test Sets will be available on the 23rd of July.
+Test Sets will be available on the ~~23rd~~ 28th July of July.

 ### Submission Format

-TBA
+ Submissions will be done by sending us an email to <a href="mailto:wmt.chat.task@gmail.com"> our official email</a>.
+ We will release a converter along with test sets that converts the TXT format (the outputs of the MT systems) into CSV format.
+Participants are encouraged to translated both directions (i.e. agent and customer) but can choose to only submit translations to one direction.

 ## Evaluation
 Similarly to the previous edition, the Systems' performance will be evaluated both automatically and manualy.